rust-lang/cargo/src/doc/src/reference/unstable.md

 The `--scrape-examples` argument to the `doc` command tells Rustdoc to search crates in the current workspace for calls to functions.
 Those call-sites are then included as documentation.
-The flag can take an argument of `all`, `lib`, or `examples` which configures which crate in the workspace to analyze for examples.
+The flag can take an argument of `all` or `examples` which configures which crate in the workspace to analyze for examples.
 For instance:

 ```
-cargo doc --scrape-examples examples -Z unstable-options
+cargo doc -Z unstable-options --scrape-examples examples
 ```